-F. adopt and publish rules and regulations to carry out the purposes of the Public Records Act [this article];
+F. adopt and publish rules and regulations to carry out the purposes of the Public Records Act [14-3-1 to 14-3-16 NMSA 1978];

 G. request any agency to designate a records liaison officer to cooperate with, assist and advise the administrator in the performance of his duties and to provide such other assistance and data as will enable the commission and administrator properly to carry out the purposes of the Public Records Act; and